Phone: (760) 728-2303

 Hours: 8am- half hour before sunset/daily

 The Santa Margarita River Trail has a rich history.
-For centuries the river sustained both the Pechanga and Luiseño tribes.
-In fact, it looks like there has been a huge dispute between the state and these tribes over water rights which can be read more here.
+For centuries the river has helped sustain both the Pechanga and Luiseño tribes.
+The river became a source of great controversy between the state and these tribes over water rights.

 Before European encroachment, the tribes had sufficient land and water for their people.
-After the tribes being were pushed into reservations and the land receiving immense disrespect by settlers, water became in scarce supply for their people.
+After the land was taken from them and they were pushed onto reservations, water became in scarce supply for their people.

-In recent years, at the request of the Band, the Federal negotiation team has worked closely with the Band to support its efforts to negotiate a settlement that secures a sufficient water supply to make the Pechanga Reservation sustainable as a permanent homeland for the Pechanga people.
+In recent years the Federal negotiation team has worked closely with the tribes to negotiate a settlement that secures a sufficient water supply to make the Pechanga Reservation sustainable as a permanent homeland for the Pechanga people.

 Expect to come across a few horses on your hike as these is a very popular equestrian trail:

 Old ruins from the horse stable and railroad: